oVirt/ovirt-node-ng/docs/book/build.md

 ### Packages
 The `%packages` section defines what packages get installed inside the appliance image.
-The main goal should be to keep this list small.
+The primary goal should be to keep this list small.

-If you see yourself adding packages to this kickstart section, then you should ask yourself, why this package you are adding, isn't a dependency of an already included package.
+If you find yourself adding packages to this kickstart section, you should ask yourself why the package you are adding isn't a already a dependency of an included package.
+If it isn't, is it necessary for inclusion?
+If you believe that it is, submit a patch which includes it as a dependency of `ovirt-node-node-host` or some upstream package which is already included.

 Let's take a look at the important packages:

     %packages
-    # config generic == not-hostonly, this is needed
+    # config -generic == not -hostonly, this is needed
-    # to support make a generic image (do not keep lvm informations in the image)
+    # to support make a generic initrd (which does not keep lvm information)
     dracut-config-generic

     # EFI support